Informatievlaanderen/GIPOD-public-api/README.md

 ## Timeline

-In september 2020 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.
+In october 2020 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.

 On november 23 2020 the current public api (https://api.gipod.vlaanderen.be/) will no longer be available or maintained.